← Back to lessons

 • index.html: The structure of your page.
 All the text, links, and layout.

-• styles.css: The visual design.
+• styles.css (or style.css): The visual design.
 Colors, fonts, spacing, responsiveness.

-Maybe a third file if Claude Code added a small script for interactivity.
+Maybe a third file if Claude Code added interactivity.
 That is it.
 Two or three files.
-No build step, no package manager, no configuration.

 These files are yours.
 They live on your computer.
 You can email them to someone, put them on a USB drive, or open them on any computer with a browser.
 There is no account, no subscription, no hosting service involved yet.